JONSASSE/432-2018/slides/class17/README.md

 10. **Does the survey you had us take imply `THIS-THING-I-WANT-YOU-TO-DO-WILL-HAPPEN-A-LOT-IN-THE-REST-OF-432`?**
     - No, it doesn't.

+11. **How should I build *numerical* categorical variables?**
+    - For some tools, like best subsets or the lasso, you will occasionally see an error that requires you to have all variables be numerical.
+If so, then you will have to create numerical versions of your categorical variables.
+    - You can do that with indicator (1/0) variables for binary things, and with a series of indicator variables for multi-categorical things, or use `as.numeric` with a multi-categorical factor to build a numeric version (although this is less defensible if your multi-categorical factor is only nominal, and not ordered.)
+        - Note that the codes may not match up as you expect, so you should run a count as a sanity check.

 ## Project 1 Groups for Discussion in Class

 Group | Names